abend0c1/jam/README.md

   Unrecognised date specifications are silently assumed to be the current date.

-  Examples of acceptable date formats include:
+  Examples of acceptable date expressions include:

   | Date expression|  Interpreted as                          |
   | -------------- |  --------------------------------------- |